 Fall is flying by and the winter holidays are just around the corner.
-While many of us are looking forward to the upcoming holiday season, it is also a reminder that round 2 MBA application deadlines will be here before we know it.
+While many of us are looking forward to the upcoming holiday season (despite the unique circumstances this year), with it comes a reminder that Round 2 MBA application deadlines will be here before we know it.

-To keep you on track, Personal MBA Coach has included a roundup of application deadlines below along with our advice on how to best use the next ~two months.
-While many of our clients are well into the editing phase, with finalized school lists and GMAT/GRE under their belts, if you are just getting started, we can help you get back on track.
+To help keep you on track, Personal MBA Coach has included a roundup of application deadlines below along with our advice on how to best use the next two months or so.
+While many of our clients are well into the editing phase, with finalized school lists and the GMAT/GRE under their belts, we can help you get on track if you are just getting started.

-If you have not yet taken the GMAT/GRE or have yet to achieve your target score, you should schedule your test and begin your test preparation ASAP.
-While you can take the test at any time during this 7-week window (be mindful of some “test deadlines” based on the school), be sure to develop a concrete plan today.
+If you have not taken the GMAT/GRE or have yet to achieve your target score, you should schedule your test and begin your test preparation as soon as possible.
+While you can take the test at any time during this seven-week window, be sure to develop a concrete plan today.
+Applicants should also be mindful of some “test deadlines” based on the school.

-Similarly, if you have not finalized your school lists, that should be priority number 1.
-Do online research, speak to current students or alumni within your networks and attend any school events or tours near you.
-There may not be adequate time to plan a campus visit before you apply, but do not let this deter you from applying this year if the time is right for you.
+Similarly, if you have not finalized your school lists, this should be priority number one.
+Do online research, speak to current students or alumni within your networks, and attend any virtual events or tours.
+For more guidance, take a look at our MBA Decision Making Guide.

 Weeks 3, 4 and 5: Write, Write, Write

-Ideally, we want to have at least one month for this process.
-However, if you are diligent (we suggest our clients send a new draft every 2 days and return edits within 2 days), this timeline is possible (depending on the # of schools you apply to).
 First, get your thoughts on paper.
-Think through your career goals, why you want an MBA, what you hope to learn from the program and what makes you unique.
-Most accomplishments from your resume will not fit into your essays and this is to be expected.
+Think through your career goals, why you want an MBA, what you hope to learn from the program, and what makes you unique.
+(Most accomplishments from your resume will not fit into your essays, and this is to be expected.)
 Then begin drafting one question at a time.
-I advise you to begin with the easiest schools or questions as your writing will improve throughout the process.
-However, if your timing is very tight, start with the application due first.
+Personal MBA Coach recommends beginning with the easiest schools or questions, as your writing will improve throughout the process.
+If your timing is very tight, however, start with the application due first.

 Be sure to leave PLENTY of time to proofread.
-Whenever possible, avoid writing during the last week or two and get someone unfamiliar with your work to proof your application.
-Our clients’ applications are proofread by an expert proofreader who was not involved during the application development process.
+Whenever possible, avoid writing during the last week or two and get someone unfamiliar with your work to proofread your application.
+Our clients’ applications also are proofread by expert proofreaders who were not involved with the application development process.